“I don’t bother, I just copy what somebody else painted and people call me a good artist.” This is what I hear from my students all the time.

-Good Artist's from all over the world, Chinese, Russian,and Japanese, Artist's, yes, everyone starts with a Blue Print (plan).
+Good artists from all over the world, Chinese, Russian, and Japanese, yes, everyone starts with a blueprint (plan).

-I know it's a pain, but you do need a plan.
-Put it this way, 95% of Professional Artists make a plan, 95% of "copy" Artist's don't.
-We just copy some Professionals work.
+I know it’s a pain, but you do need a plan.
+Put it this way, 95 percent of professional artists make a plan, 95 percent of “copy” artists don’t.
+We just copy some professionals work.

-So lets start (painlessly) in organizing a plan you don't need to spend a lot of time ten to thirty minutes might work.
-A small 3"x4" value sketch is a minimum.
+So let’s start (painlessly) in organizing a plan.
+You don’t need to spend a lot of time – 10 to 30 minutes might work.
+A small 3- by 4-inch value sketch is a minimum.

-First quickly decide, does a vertical, square or horizontal format suit the idea you might have in mind.
-Basic rules for a Home Builder are place kitchen close to dining area.
-Similar for painting, place "impact area" (center of interest) in a STRATEGIC position on the paper.
-WHERE?
-THIS IS IMPORTANT.
+First quickly decide, does a vertical, square or horizontal format suit the idea that you might have in mind.
+Basic rules for a home

 This is where you need your brightest colors, the highest contrast, the sharpest edges, and the most detail.
 Total area should be about 1/16th of the total area of the painting (plus or minus).